sonall99/VaultIQ/README.md

 ## What I Built

 **VaultIQ — A full-stack production-grade RAG (Retrieval-Augmented Generation) application** that automates the completion of vendor security questionnaires.
-Instead of a compliance officer spending hours manually answering the same questions across every client engagement, VaultIQ's tool:
+Instead of a compliance officer spending hours manually answering the same questions across every client engagement:

 1. **Embeds** all company reference documents into a vector store at ingestion time
 2. **Retrieves** the most semantically relevant chunks at query time using cosine similarity